andrewmcdan/AI-Document-Interview-System/README.md

 - Upload limits: accepts PDF/DOCX/TXT; rejects files over 25MB and unsupported MIME types.

 ---
-This project was authored with OpenAI’s Codex via VS Code, with guidance and troubleshooting by Andrew McDaniel.
+This entire project was authored with OpenAI’s Codex via VS Code, with guidance and troubleshooting by Andrew McDaniel.